tom-seddon/b2/README.md

 presses Return at the end, which is sometimes necessary when copying and pasting BASIC listings.

-This is intended for pasting in BASIC listings.
-No guarantees it will work properly anywhere else, but you might get lucky.
+This is intended for pasting in BASIC listings at the BASIC prompt.
+No guarantees it will work properly anywhere else, but you might get lucky...

+To make it easy to paste text in from modern applications, newlines (`CR LF`, `LF CR`, `LF`) are translated into `CR` (ASCII 13), and £ is translated into BBC-style £ (ASCII 95).
+ASCII characters between 32 and 126 are passed on as-is.

+Other characters are not currently supported.

 ## Copy to clipboard